Call us for free on 0800 840 9598

 What Is Commercial Laundry Equipment?

 Commercial laundry machines are typically designed for businesses that handle moderate laundry volumes.
-These machines can range from those used in smaller-scale operations like hotels, care homes, and gyms to larger businesses like laundromats or apartment complexes.
+These machines are often small and compact, most often used in smaller-scale operations such as guest houses/small hotels, salons, care homes and gyms, to even larger businesses such as laundromats, shared housing accommodation such as apartments an university halls.

 Usage: Designed for several loads per day but not operating around the clock.